cmelias-cyber/cybersecurity-portfolio/Network-SYN-Flood-Incident/network-syn-flood-incident.md

 ## Conclusion

 The incident is consistent with a direct Denial of Service (DoS) SYN flood attack originating from a single IP address.
 The attacker exploited the TCP handshake mechanism to exhaust server resources and disrupt normal website operations.
+The web server became overwhelmed by a high volume of incomplete connection requests, leading to timeouts, reset responses, and service degradation for legitimate users.

+This type of traffic would typically be detected using anomaly-based monitoring of SYN rate and connection completion ratios.

 ---